Understanding Substance Use Disorder

 We offer evidence-based medications:

-• Opioid Use Disorder: Methadone or buprenorphine reducing cravings and withdrawal
+- Opioid Use Disorder: Buprenorphine (Suboxone) or methadone reducing cravings and withdrawal

-• Alcohol Use Disorder: Naltrexone, acamprosate, or disulfiram supporting abstinence
+- Alcohol Use Disorder: Naltrexone, acamprosate, or disulfiram supporting sustained recovery

-• Co-occurring Conditions: Psychiatric medications addressing depression, anxiety, or trauma
+- Co-occurring Conditions: Psychiatric medications addressing depression, anxiety, or trauma aligned with primary track

 Evidence-Based Therapy & Skill-Building

-• Trauma-Informed Treatment - If trauma underlies substance use
+- Trauma-Informed Treatment — When trauma underlies substance use

 Treatment Options

-We offer multiple levels of care accommodating different addiction severity and life circumstances:
+We offer multiple levels of care accommodating different severity and life circumstances:

 Residential Treatment Community (RTC)